PandoraMedia/BottomNavigator/README.md

 When a user taps on the currently shown bottom tab the expectation is that the tab's state will be reset.
 If the tab has a backstack then the stack will be removed leaving the root fragment in whatever state it was in.
-Another tap when the root Fragment is shown will discard the root fragment and replace it with a new root fragment, thus discarding the previous root fragment and its state.
+Another tap when the root Fragment is shown will recreate the fragment and replace it with the new root fragment.

 In order to get a smoother user experience you can avoid recreating the root fragment by subscribing to BottomNavigator's `resetRootFragmentCommand()` rx stream.
-Events from that stream allow the root fragment's state to be reset manually.
+In the subscription to that stream you should reset the given root fragment's state.
 For example, you can call `smoothScrollToPosition(0)` on a RecyclerView in the Fragment, or you might clear the text in a search box.